NICTA/nicta-ner/conll2003-evaluation/README.md

 By carrying out the same evaluation we can then compare ourselves to the results of the other teams that participated, as given on the web page linked above.

+## Performing the CoNLL 2003 evaluation

+Follow the instructions at the URL until you have a working `baseline`, then run:

+    ./conll2003 eng.testb | $CONLL_HOME/bin/conlleval

 ## NICTA t3as NER scores

 ### 2014-08-11 - Current score